apache/jackrabbit-oak/oak-doc/src/site/markdown/query/lucene.md

-In order to use Lucene index to perform search suggestions, the index definition node (the one of type `oak:QueryIndexDefinition`) needs to have the `compatVersion` set to `2`, then one or more property nodes, depending on use case, need to have the property `useForSuggest` set to `true`, such setting controls from which properties terms to be used for suggestions will be taken.
+In order to use Lucene index to perform search suggestions, the index definition node (the one of type `oak:QueryIndexDefinition`) needs to have the `compatVersion` set to `2`, then one or more property nodes, depending on use case, need to have the property `useInSuggest` set to `true`, such setting controls from which properties terms to be used for suggestions will be taken.

 Once the above configuration has been done, by default, the Lucene suggester is